 These financial statements have been prepared on a going concern basis and accounting policies followed in these financial statements were consistently applied to all periods presented.

 Statement of compliance

-These interim consolidated financial statements have been prepared by management in accordance with IAS 34, "Interim Financial Reporting" ("IAS 34") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).